uyibis/opencomponent/README.md

 ## Installation

-clone repo into your js folder of your project and use the component directly in your project
+Clone the repository into your project's JavaScript folder and use the components directly in your project.

 ### `Loader` Vue Component